nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

    State transitions of the sensors used by the sensor manager module

-The |sensor_manager| submits ``sensor_state_event`` whenever the sensor state changes.
+The |sensor_manager| submits :c:struct:`sensor_state_event` whenever the sensor state changes.
-Each sensor starts in the ``SENSOR_STATE_DISABLED`` state, which is not reported by the module.
+Each sensor starts in the :c:enumerator:`SENSOR_STATE_DISABLED` state, which is not reported by the module.
 Also, each sensor acts independently to others.
-If one of the sensors reports an error, it does not stop the sensor manager from sampling other sensors.
+If one of the sensors reports an error, it does not stop the |sensor_manager| from sampling other sensors.

 After the initialization, each sensor changes its state to :c:enumerator:`SENSOR_STATE_ACTIVE` and start periodic sampling.
-In case of an error sensor submits ``sensor_state_event`` with the :c:enumerator:`SENSOR_STATE_ERROR` state.
+In case of an error sensor submits :c:struct:`sensor_state_event` with the :c:enumerator:`SENSOR_STATE_ERROR` state.

-If the trigger functionality is enabled, the sensor can be put into the :c:enumerator:`SENSOR_STATE_SLEEP` state.
+If the trigger functionality or :kconfig:`CONFIG_CAF_SENSOR_MANAGER_PM` is enabled the sensor can be put into the :c:enumerator:`SENSOR_STATE_SLEEP` state.
-In this state, the sensor is not actively sampling and is not reporting any ``sensor_event``.
+In this state, the sensor is not actively sampling and is not reporting any :c:struct:`sensor_event`.
-If the sensor trigger fires the sensor change state to :c:enumerator:`SENSOR_STATE_ACTIVE` and restarts periodic sampling.
+If the sensor trigger fires or the :c:struct:`wake_up_event` comes, the sensor state changes to :c:enumerator:`SENSOR_STATE_ACTIVE` and periodic sampling is restarted.

 Sensor trigger activation
 =========================

-The sensor trigger is activated and the sensor is put to sleep only if the values measured by the sensor do not deviate from the last sensor value by more than :c:member:`trigger.activation.threshold` for the period of time specified in :c:member:`trigger.activation.timeout_ms`.
+The sensor trigger is activated and the sensor is put to sleep if the values measured by the sensor do not deviate from the last sensor value by more than :c:member:`sm_trigger.activation.threshold` for the period of time specified in :c:member:`sm_trigger.activation.timeout_ms`.
 If the value measured by the sensor does not fit within the threshold, the last sensor value is updated and the sensor continues the sampling process.

 The sensor trigger activation type can be of the following type: